5 Steps to Create a Product Collection that Sells

 Collections were built around a theme.

-This ensured that every piece within a collection worked together and that others would understand the vision without a lot of explaining.
+This ensured that every piece within a collection worked together and that shoppers would understand the vision without a lot of explaining.

 How collections can benefit your handmade business